azkaban/azkaban/docs/jobTypes.rst

 will try request a HDFS_DELEGATION_TOKEN for each of the specified HDFS NameNodes.

-The value of this propety is in the form of comma separated list of NameNode URLs.
+The value of this property is in the form of comma separated list of NameNode URLs.

 For example: **other_namenodes=webhdfs://host1:50070,hdfs://host2:9000**